Commuter Rail

 Background Commuter Rail Expansion in the Buzzards Bay Watershed

 In June 2008, MA Legislators appropriate funds for studies of the expansion of the Lakeville rail line to Wareham and Buzzards Bay.
-Read this Standard Times newspaper article: Wareham rail plan gets boost and the more recent related articles listed on that page.
+Read this read about it in this Buzzards Bay Commuter Rail Extension Feasibility Study.
+The project has languished, but periodically there is renewed interest in the project.
+This page contains map and information about the original proposed extension.

 Purpose of this Page